-First Semester: Core Curriculum: The first semester provides all participants with a deep and broad foundation in global affairs that will serve them throughout their career and provide the basis for the more specialized course work in the chosen concentration during the second semester.
+Core Curriculum: The first semester provides all participants with a broad foundation in global affairs that will serve them throughout their career.
+It will provide the basis for the more specialized coursework in their chosen concentration during the second semester.
+The courses will be based in Strasbourg.
+However, during this first semester, students must attend one week of seminars at the University Rey Juan Carlos in Madrid and a brief multi-day course in Geneva, Switzerland.
 All students are required to take the following courses (360 h/c):

 - Wealth and Poverty Nations.